 General Laura Program

-The basic Laura program gives a general overview of Laura’s life.
+The basic Laura Ingalls Wilder program gives a general overview of Laura’s life.
 It features slides taken at all the Laura sites and is good for any age group.

-This twist on the general program has us looking in on Laura as she is packing up to move to Missouri.
+Look in on Laura Ingalls Wilder as she is packing up to move to Missouri.
 Each artifact in the old chest holds a story.

 In the Kitchen with Laura

 In the Kitchen With Laura mixes stories and information about Laura Ingalls Wilder’s life with food history and hands-on cooking.
 It’s the 1930s and we find ourselves in Laura’s kitchen as she’s dealing with all the food coming in from a bountiful summer garden.
 Catch up with the story of her life while we learn what’s cooking.